acholtz06/8-Week-SQL-Challenge/Case Study #2 - Pizza Runner/Solution.md

 | 104         | Meatlovers | 3           |
 | 105         | Vegetarian | 1           |

+Steps:
+- Joined the customer_orders and the pizza_names tables to see which pizzas were ordered and what their names are
+- Counted the pizza names
+- Grouped by the customer id and pizza name to see how many of each pizza was ordered for each customer

+Insights:
+- Most customers have tried both pizzas
+- All but one customer prefers the Meatlovers pizza

 ---
 #### 6. What was the maximum number of pizzas delivered in a single order?